OrlyLiPa/Power-BI-Dashboard/README.md

     - Utilized different visualizations: cards, maps, charts, tables/matrix, slicers
     - Added different levels of granularity by using drill up and down and drill through
     - Adjust report interactions to customize how filters applied to one visual impact other visuals on the page
-    - Create Bookmarks to allow "Remove all filter" and capability and report Slicer Panels
+    - Create Bookmarks to allow "Remove all filter" capability and report Slicer Panel
     - Added Numeric and Field parameters for Product price adjustment and metric selection